MrRezaeiUofT/IDFF/README.md

 ```
 python simple_gen_test.py
 ```
-To run the code, you must either download the pretrained model from the link below or train it from scratch.
+To run the code, you must either download the pre-trained model from the link below or train it from scratch.

-Each pretrained model should be placed in the ```results/IDFF-2.0-0.2``` directory associated with each example.
+Each pre-trained model should be placed in the ```results/IDFF-2.0-0.2``` directory associated with each example.
 ## Pretrained Image Generation Models
 <table>
   <tr>